 5. Stay positive

 Often, if you focus on environmental doom and gloom—and there is plenty of it—people’s eyes tend to glaze over.
 They may feel terrified or paralyzed to do anything or both.
 “If we’re already screwed,” they may think, “then why bother?”
 I’m not suggested you stick your head in the sand and pretend everything is just fine.
 Yes, we’re in big trouble.
-But focusing on solutions may bring more people on board.
+But focusing on solutions will bring more people on board.

 Persuading people to make changes is difficult.
 You’ll convert more of them if you offer encouragement and support.